 - Breach of confidentiality for research involving protected health information (PHI), such as loss of a laptop containing identifiable study data

 - Incarceration of an active study subject for a study that is not approved to involve prisoners

 - Subject complaint that cannot be fully resolved by the study team

 - FDA or sponsor audit (does not include regular sponsor monitoring)

 How do I submit an Incident or Reportable Event?

-For a step-by-step guide for creating and submitting a reportable event submission in Cayuse, refer to the How to Submit Post-Approval Forms Guide (Coming Soon).
+For a step-by-step guide for creating and submitting a reportable event submission in Cayuse, refer to the Cayuse Investigators Guide.
+The Information regarding Incident submissions start on slide 65.